PANAMA

 But I had been told you must travel at least once alone to a new place outside of your comfort zone, so off I went.

 This led to us anchoring on an island with no one in sight.
 They cleaned the fish right there on the rocks and cut it up for ceviche.
-Now, I have been a vegetarian for over a decade, but I thought if there was ever an opportunity to try fish, this was it.
+Now, I had been a vegetarian for over a decade, but I thought if there was ever an opportunity to try fish, this was it.
 It was incredible!

-While I was there, I met people from all over the world.
-I did meditation and yoga and rode on two panga boats to different islands.
 I came home with the saying, "no necesito que sea facil, necesito que valga la pena."

 I don't need it to be easy, I need it to be worth it.
-Every single part of this adventure was worth it.

 Previous